achab/en_bas_du_block/notes/deloitte.md

 # Difficulty

-- Link transactions on the blockchain with actual payment
+- Link transactions on the blockchain with actual payment -> advantage of energy exchange system ?

 # Smart hub idea